syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Overview.md

 # Xamarin.Android NumericUpDown Overview

-The Essential Xamarin.Android NumericUpDown control provides up and down repeat buttons to increase and decrease values.
+The Essential® Xamarin.Android NumericUpDown control provides up and down repeat buttons to increase and decrease values.
 The control respects UI culture and can be configured to display different formats like currency, scientific, etc.

 ![Xamarin.Android NumericUpDown Overview Image](images/overview.png)